janKekanSan/jankekansan.github.io/pages/lipu/30-hours.md

 > I spent on average, about 45 minutes per day studying toki pona, so that means it took me about 30 hours to 'learn' toki pona.

-Note: this quote portrays those 30 hours as study-hours, as in the amount of time you spend with your nose down to study.
+Note: This quote portrays those 30 hours as study-hours, as in the amount of time you spend with your nose down to study.
 This is a huge contrast to the way those 30 hours are sold in various articles and videos today: 30 hours from introduction to fluency.